-Green infrastructure has been an Our Living Waters Network priority issue for the past several years.
-In response, the Our Living Waters Strategic Collaboration Fund has provided ongoing funding to a Team that works to advance local action on green infrastructure.
+Green infrastructure has been a priority issue for Our Living Waters’ members since the beginning of the Network.
+In response, the Our Living Waters Strategic Collaboration Fund provided ongoing funding for many years to a Team working to advance green infrastructure across the country.

-Canadian Freshwater Alliance and Green Communities Canada (GCC) have hosted the Green Infrastructure Community of Practice (GICoP) as an OLW Team since 2016, with GCC taking the lead in 2021.
+Canadian Freshwater Alliance (now defunct) and Green Communities Canada (GCC) hosted the Green Infrastructure Community of Practice (GICoP) as an OLW Team starting in 2016, with GCC taking the lead in 2021.
+In 2022, the Team’s success guaranteed self-sufficiency and OLW’s ongoing financial support ended.
 The GICoP is a group of organizations across the country that are motivated by a shared vision to advance green infrastructure (GI) in cities and towns across the country.
 The goal is to support each other to sharpen skills, knowledge, and practices that push green infrastructure into the mainstream and influence decision makers.

 Currently, the GICoP is focused on a Living Cities campaign.
 Led by GCC, in partnership with community organizations and municipalities in six pilot cities across the country, this campaign uses community organizing and marketing to:

-For more information, contact the lead facilitator, Christine Mettler, at GCC.
+For more information, contact the GI director, Christine Mettler, at GCC.

 Community of Practice Members